Get Career Information on B2B and B2C Sales

 Those in B2B sales enjoy the benefit of "normal" working hours, a targeted list of business prospects and usually some representation in "market-specific" networking groups.

-As far as the drawback of limited prospects, the more industry-specific the product or service that a B2B sales professionals sells to is, the fewer number of potential customers she has.
+As far as the drawback of limited prospects, the more industry-specific the product or service that a B2B sales professionals sell to, the fewer number of potential customers she has.
 For example, a sales professional who sells synthetic liquid designed to decrease engine wear in 10 valve diesel engines is limited to selling her product only to those in the 10 valve, diesel engine market space.
 Sell something like commercial light bulbs and your prospect list is probably endless.

 With B2C sales, the most effective way to increase or decrease the scope of appeal is the pricing model.
 If you want to make ownership somewhat exclusive, assign a price tag that is beyond the reach of the average consumer.
 If you want to get your product into as many homes as possible, lower the price as far as you can to make your product affordable.

-Choosing between a career in B2B or B2C sales really comes down to where a professional feels they can find the most fulfillment.
-Both have benefits and both have drawbacks.
+Choosing between a career in B2B or B2C sales comes down to where a professional feel they can find the most fulfillment.
+Both have benefits, and both have drawbacks.
 And while these two sales career categories are not always exclusive, most sales professionals do focus to either B2B or B2C.
 The sales cycles are similar as is the need for hard work and dedication.

 Those who are the typical "people persons," and who enjoy working directly with people may do better in B2C while those who would rather engage on a more professional level will probably choose and flourish in the B2B sales world.
 Both of these skills will be used in both B2C and B2B but each will be used to a higher degree in either of these sales career fields.